Inje County: History

-Since the first inhabitants came to the Korean peninsula, there have been people living in Inje county.
-Surrounded by clear and clean rivers and streams and magnificent Soraksan.
-Inje is located in the mid-east of Gangwon-do, it was at first called Jeojokhyeon in the Goguryeo Kingdom, Heejaehyeon in the Silla Kingdom, Inje in the Goryeo Dynasty, Youngsohyeon and again later Inje in the Joseon Dynasty and finally raised to the status of Inje county in August 1896.
+Inje is located in the north of Gangwon Province.
+Inje County has been called multiple names throughout its history.
+It was first known as Jeojokhyeon in the Goguryeo Kingdom, then Heejaehyeon in the Silla Kingdom, and Inje in the Goryeo Dynasty.
+The area was then known as Youngsohyeon and once again later on became Inje in the Joseon Dynasty.
+It was finally raised to the status of Inje county in August of 1896.
+At the end of the Japanese occupation of Korea in 1945, Korea was split into 13 distinctive administrative zones, and Inje County was located in Kangwon Province, and for a short time was under the administration of North Korea.
+After the Partition of Korea, this historical province was split in half and Inje County fell under the jurisdiction of South Korea.

 Korean War

-The Republic of Korea Army ROK) 5th Infantry Division recaptured Inje town in Operation Rugged in April 1951 as the UN Forces advanced to the Kansas Line, north of the 38th Parallel.
+The Republic of Korea Army (ROK) 5th Infantry Division recaptured Inje town in Operation Rugged in April 1951 as the UN Forces advanced to the Kansas Line, north of the 38th Parallel.

 Inje town was lost again to the Chinese People's Volunteer Army during the Fifth Phase Offensive in late April 1951 and was recaptured in the UN May-June 1951 counteroffensive.

 In 1951 the US Marine Corps 1st Medical Battalion operated a field hospital in Inje town.

 The 40th Infantry Division assumed responsibility for the defense of the Kansas Line from the 24th Infantry Division from February 1952 supported by the ROK 3rd Infantry Division.

 After the war ended, Inje County continued to be a strategic location for the military.
 The Korea Combat Training Center is located there.
 The Republic of Korea Army's III Corps headquarters and its subordinate units are scattered in bases throughout the county.